dschrempf/blog/hugo/content/Emacs/2023-03-02-Emacs, Java, and Nix.md

 +++

 Do you want to use Emacs for Java development?
-I suggest using the language server protocol with [`lsp-mode`](https://github.com/emacs-lsp/lsp-mode) and [`lsp-java`](https://github.com/emacs-lsp/lsp-java), the [Eclipse JDT language server](https://github.com/eclipse/eclipse.jdt.ls)
+I suggest using the language server protocol with [`lsp-mode`](https://github.com/emacs-lsp/lsp-mode) and [`lsp-java`](https://github.com/emacs-lsp/lsp-java) together with the [Eclipse JDT language server](https://github.com/eclipse/eclipse.jdt.ls) (`jdtls`).
-(`jdtls`).
 And do you also want a declarative development environment without surprises?
 Use [Nix Direnv](https://github.com/nix-community/nix-direnv), [envrc.el](https://github.com/purcell/envrc), and a [Nix Flake](https://nixos.org/manual/nix/unstable/command-ref/new-cli/nix3-flake.html)!
 I assume familiarity with these concepts.
-In the following, I will explain Java-related setup.
+In the following, I will focus on the Java-related Emacs setup.

-The reasons is that I stumbled upon problems when using a declarative configuration.
+The reason of this post is that I have stumbled upon problems when using a declarative, project-specific configuration.
 In particular, `lsp-java` uses a global variable `lsp-java-server-install-dir` which specifies the installation directory of `jdtls`.
 Further, it uses global workspace and configuration directories which are [`jdtls` specific settings](https://github.com/eclipse/eclipse.jdt.ls#running-from-the-command-line); we want those to be project-specific.

 But first things first.
 The following snippet defines a minimalist Nix Flake that provides a development environment for Java: